Executive Summary

 We recommend Prometheus for small or few clusters and VictoriaMetrics for more complicated or large-scale deployments.

-We recommend Grafana and Loki for observability and logging.
+We recommend Grafana for observability and VictoriaLogs or Loki logs.

-It should be noted that systems running Talos Linux are compatible with monitoring from most monitoring solutions.
+It should be noted that systems running Talos Linux are compatible with most monitoring solutions.
 The above are simply monitoring systems that are good choices for Kubernetes infrastructure that we and our customers have had success with.
-It does not preclude the use of other systems.

 Tuning